 Powerful software tools, fully integrated labs, expert consultancy.

-Come visit us at the 11th FENS Forum of Neuroscience to learn more about behavioral research tools and services!
-We look forward to meeting you in Berlin, Germany.
+Please join us in San Antonio,USA, to learn more about behavioral research tools and services!
+We look forward to meeting you there!

 Zebrafish are still gaining popularity as lab animals - embryos, larvae, and adults.
 At Noldus we have a wide range of tools for all kinds of behavioral tests for these striped little fish.
 From software to measure activity, heartbeat, and flow in embryos and larvae, to video tracking the movement of adults in several learning, anxiety, or social behavior paradigms.
 Now all shown on our new website!